bernie-skipole/indipyclient/docs/source/usage/ipyclient.rst

 Where the messages are 'system' messages received from the INDI server, or by the report() coroutine method.
 They are not associated with a device which has its own messages attribute.
 The deque has a maxlen=8 value set, and so only the last eight messages will be available.

 Note, messages are added with 'appendleft' so the newest message is messages[0] and the oldest message is messages[-1] or can be obtained with .pop()

+user_string
+^^^^^^^^^^^

+The client, and each device, vector and member all have 'user_string' attributes.
+These are not received from the server, or sent to the server, but are available for any string data you may want to associate with the object.
+These may be useful to provide additional data to your client display code, for example the queclient uses the member string to hold the last BLOB filename saved.

+Strings are specified rather than general Python Objects, so that the snapshot, together with its JSON methods can safely include these strings.

 Client Snapshot